oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 {{% notice note %}}
 Changes to the `domainNamespaces` list might not be picked up by the operator right away because the operator monitors the changes to the setting periodically.
-The operator becomes ready to host domain resources in a namespace only after the required `configmap` (namely `weblogic-domain-cm`) is initialized in the namespace.
+The operator becomes ready to manage Domains in a namespace only after the required `configmap` (namely `weblogic-scripts-cm`) is initialized in the namespace.
 {{% /notice %}}

-You can verify that the operator is ready to host domain resources in a namespace by confirming the existence of the required `configmap` resource.
+You can verify that the operator has initialized a namespace by confirming the existence of the required `configmap` resource.

 ```
 $ kubetctl get cm -n <namespace>